jrc03c/js-data-science-helpers/readme.md

+> ⚠️ **NOTE:** ⚠️ This project is being merged into a monorepo [here](https://github.com/jrc03c/monorepo/tree/main/packages/js-data-science-helpers).
+This repo will soon be archived.

+---

 # Intro

 This is just a little library of helper functions for doing data science stuff in JS.
 It's probably not very well written.